NYUAppSec/appsec_hw2/README.md

    hash.
-4. `cmdi.txt`: A text file where the first line should be the vulnerable URL, and the remaining lines are of the form `variable=value`, representing a POST request that will execute the command "touch pwned" on the server.
+4. `cmdi.txt`: A text file where the first line should be the vulnerable URL, and the remaining lines are of the form `variable=value`, representing a POST request that will execute the command `touch pwned` on the server.
    If successful, this will create an empty text file called `pwned`.
-For an example how your file should look like:
+   For example, your file should look like:

    ```
    /foo/2